Saturday, 6 November, 2010

 While it has not been uncommon to spot people sleeping on floors – both sheltered, and unfortunately, otherwise – seeing somebody that was in uniform offering city maps and arranging travel only a few hours ago in that predicament, struck me harder than anything else – amazingly, even more so than the man with one arm.

 On a side note, you would think that a hotel would be the perfect place to find a bed – particularly as the majority of the rooms were empty.
 Perhaps he just really loves floors.

 Delhi has also supplied us with our five-a-day – I’m talking near death experiences, not fruit.
 The roads here are terrifying.
 We’ve done most of our travelling around in a rickshaw (a small three-wheeled cart, which is used in the same way as a taxi) and each time it feels like we’re going into battle.

-After a twenty minute haggle, the bloke will give his services by driving around like a lunatic.
-That is not an exaggeration, at one point we had a driver that bumped into two other rickshaws over the space of, well, what should have been a twenty minute ride.
+After a twenty-minute haggle, the bloke will give his services by driving around like a lunatic.
+That is not an exaggeration, at one point we had a driver that bumped into two other rickshaws over the space of, well, what should have been a half-hour ride.
 Sadly, each crash apparently required him to get out of his vehicle and have a lengthily shouting contest with his victim.
-Thus, our journey was increased by an hour.
+Therefore, our journey was increased by an hour.
 That said, I had no plan to complain, the man was clearly insane.

 Also, the rules of the road are pretty hard to fathom.
 The red light seems to be based on the individual’s own judgement rather than a required regulation.
-While I can only feel sorry for the poor twat whose job was to draw the road lanes because nobody uses them.
-Vehicles also seem to get priority on pavements too – it’s all mind blowing.
+While I can only feel sorry for the poor guy whose job was to draw the road lanes because nobody uses them.
+Vehicles also seem to get priority on pavements, too – it’s all mind blowing.